RedHatInsights/insights-client/README.md

 Summary of the client's run, from start to finish.

 ## Configuration
+The configuration file uses INI format (see [configparser](https://docs.python.org/3/library/configparser.html)).
+The main section for configuration variables is `[insights-client]`.

 Configuration follows a precedence hierarchy of CLI -> `/etc/insights-client/insights-client.conf` file -> environment variable.

 ### Environment Variables